 The strength of the local housing market is evidenced by projects either currently under Planning Department review, recently approved, under construction or completed.
-Since 2013, the Town has approved the construction of over 1,500 housing units of various building types and densities.
-Several major multi-family housing projects approved recently that are under construction or completed include Highland Green, a one hundred and nineteen (119) unit affordable limited equity cooperative, the Seasons at Elwood, a two-hundred and sixty-three (263) unit retirement community; the Club at Melville with two hundred and sixty-one (261) age-restricted affordable units; Avalon Huntington Station/Country Pointe, a three hundred seventy nine (379) rental project with seventy-six (76) for-sale condos; Harborfields Estates, a forty-seven (47) lot subdivision with homes priced from \$799,000; Northridge, a 16-unit mixeduse project by the LIRR; Gateway Plaza, a 66-unit project also located within walking distance to the LIRR, Northridge Square, a 16-unit mixed use project near the completed Northridge project, the Landmark at 1090 New York Ave, a two-building, 16-unit mixed use and 9-unit historic residence project near the LIRR, and Sunrise Senior Living, an assisted-living facility with 90 units.
+Since 2013, the Town has approved the construction of over 2,000 housing units of various building types and densities.
+Several major multi-family housing projects approved recently that are under construction or completed include Matinecock Court, a one hundred and forty-six (146) unit development of 100% affordable limited equity cooperative units, Seasons at East Northport, a one hundred and ninety (190) unit age-restricted multifamily development, Manors at Commack, an eighty-eight (88) unit age-restricted community, Highland Green, a one hundred and nineteen (119) unit 100% affordable limited equity cooperative, the Seasons at Elwood, a two-hundred and sixty-three (263) unit retirement community; the Club at Melville with two hundred and sixty-one (261) age-restricted affordable units; Avalon Huntington Station/Country Pointe, a three hundred seventy nine (379) rental project with seventy-six (76) for-sale condos; Harborfields Estates, a forty-seven (47) lot subdivision with homes priced from \$799,000; Northridge, a 16-unit mixed-use project by the LIRR; Gateway Plaza, a 66-unit project also located within walking distance to the LIRR, Northridge Square, a 16-unit mixed use project near the completed Northridge project, the Landmark at 1090 New York Ave, a two-building, 16-unit mixed use and 9-unit historic residence project near the LIRR, and Sunrise Senior Living, an assisted-living facility with 90 units.
 Pricing starts at \$499,000 for condos at Avalon/Country Pointe and \$318,000 at Club at Melville for income-restricted units.
 With respect to single-family residential subdivisions, the Town Planning Department is currently processing over 50 subdivision applications that will ultimately result in the development of approximately 254 new tax lots.
 One of the larger subdivisions under construction is Tuscany Estates, a thirty (30) lot subdivision approved in 2010 located in Dix Hills.
-It is also important to note that there are a number of significant residential projects not included within the town wide housing unit total that have received zone changes and are in various stages of site plan review.
-Included within this category is the Manors at Commack with eighty-eight (88) agerestricted units and Seasons at East Northport, a planned one-hundred and ninety (190) (including 36 affordable) unit retirement community.
-Downtown Huntington Village including the surrounding area by the LIRR also has over 200 potential apartments and condos in the pipeline or under construction.
+It is also important to note that there are a number of significant residential projects not included within the town wide housing unit total that have received planning and zoning approvals.
+Included within this category is the Preserve at Indian Hills, a seventy-four (74) unit age-restricted condominium development, and The Residences at Oheka Castle, a ninety (90) unit condominium development.
+Areas covered by the Huntington Sewer District have over 200 potential apartments and condos in the pipeline or under construction.